stepulak/algorithm-collection/README.md

 # Algorithm collection

 Written in C# using .NET library.
-This project is far from being complete (17th July 2018).
-Goal of this project is not to provide powerful, generic and fast library for everyday use, but a helpful library which you might use in your own project, modify it or learn from it.
+Goal of this project is not to provide powerful, generic and fast library for everyday use, but a helpful (and relatively small) library which you might use in your own project, modify it or learn from it.
 Motto of this library is "Hey, I like this part, I think I will take it and use it in my project" (of course under project's license).
-I (the author) do this library just for fun and personal use.
+I (the author) do this library just for fun and for personal use.

 ## Finished